Oceandiver420/rokusmartthing/README.md

   - Owner: MrStevenFeldman
   - Name: RokuSmartThings
 2. Add the following SmartApps:
-  -  RokuSmartThings : Roku (Connect)
-  -  RokuSmartThings : Roku Virtual Buttons
+  -  RokuSmartThings : Roku Manger
 3. Add the following DeviceHandlers:
   - RokuSmartThings : Roku
   - RokuSmartThings : Roku Button Tile
-4. Enjoy

 # Using

-1. Use the 'Roku (Connect)' SmartApp to connect to your rokue
+1. Open the 'Roku Manger' SmartApp
-2. Use the 'Roku Virtual Buttons' SmartApp to add pushbutton tiles to your smartthings account

- 2.a Select the roku from step 1
- 2.b Enable the remote and/or apps that you want a pushbutton
+2. Enable the Roku devices that you want.
+3. On the next page, add device names for the buttons that you would like to create.

 # Future Work

-- Review the connect code and try to merge it with the virtual buttons app (no need for two apps)
 - add support for creating push buttons that execute a series of steps.
+- rewrite the roku device handler to expand functionality

 # Feel free to send me feature requests and/or pull requests

+# List of Repos that I used to to build this

++ github.com/MadMouse/SmartThings
+  - Initial Roku connect code
++ github.com/kkessler/RokuSmartApp
+  - Fixed the directory structure
++ github.com/c99koder/SmartThings
+  - Inspired the creation of device handler for each remote button and app.
++ github.com/adamhwang
+  - Power on/off fix